Father’s Day Gift Booklet

 This little booklet was made for light, enjoyable reading.
 I also really love the digital version to give students the opportunity to try their hand at a little digital design.
-Students will be able to experiment with layout options, design aesthetics, inserting images, flipping text-boxes…etc. For me, there is a great satisfaction in creating something on a screen, then bringing it to life with a printer.
-My hope is that you students will fill that same sense of creative fulfillment, and have a sense of pride in the gift they have prepared for a loved one.
+Students will be able to experiment with layout options, design aesthetics, inserting images, flipping text-boxes…etc. For me, there is great satisfaction in creating something on a screen, then bringing it to life with a printer.
+My hope is that your students will fill that same sense of creative fulfillment, and have a sense of pride in the gift they have prepared for a loved one.

 An important note that I want to point out.
 Though this booklet is made for Father’s Day, we as teachers know better than most that not every child has the same situation as their peers.
 Relationships with a father may be strained, non-existent, or filled in by someone else.
 This booklet never mentions the word father, or dad.
 Simply, this book is for someone, anyone that has taken on that role.
-Someone whom the students looks up to, admires, and aspires to be like.
+Someone whom the student looks up to, admires and aspires to be like.
 This is a great way to celebrate the great men, in that student’s life.

 I also wanted to add little snippets to this booklet that would encourage a stronger relationship between the person creating the booklet and to the receiver of the booklet.

 You will notice in the videos there is a page where the student can celebrate the favorite thing they were ever taught by this person, and then describe something they would like that person to teach them.
-My hopes is of course this will lead to a wonderful experience between the two.
-Father or not, when a child expresses a wish for you to share an area of expertise with them, there is a need teach, bond, and develop.
+My hope is of course this will lead to a wonderful experience between the two.
+Father or not, when a child expresses a wish for you to share an area of expertise with them, there is a need to teach, bond, and develop.

 The last page also includes a section where students can write questions they would like to know about the receiver of the gift.
-My hopes of course with this is that wonderful, and meaningful conversations will be had!
+My hope of course with this is that wonderful, and meaningful conversations will be had!
 Make sure to encourage questions that can’t be answered with a simple yes or no, or teach students to ask for an explanation behind an answer.

 Aside from those pages, there’s also a fun word search puzzle the students can design and fill with character traits based on the receiver of the booklet.
 As well as favorite things maze that can be customized to the person, and a memory | picture page, an acrostic poem or list set up.
 However, my personal favorite is the “Dad Joke,” Page.
 The perfect place to put a favorite punny joke, or silly riddle.